gateio/gateapi-go/docs/OptionsApi.md

 > TriggerTime CountdownCancelAllOptions(ctx, countdownCancelAllOptionsTask)

-Countdown cancel orders
+Countdown cancel orders.

 Option order heartbeat detection, when the `timeout` time set by the user is reached, if the existing countdown is not canceled or a new countdown is set, the related `option pending order` will be automatically canceled.
 This interface can be called repeatedly to set a new countdown or cancel the countdown.
 Usage example: Repeat this interface at intervals of 30 seconds, with each countdown `timeout` set to 30 (seconds).
 If this interface is not called again within 30 seconds, all pending orders on the `underlying` `contract` you specified will be automatically cancelled.
-If `underlying` `contract` is not specified, all pending orders of the user will be automatically cancelled  If `timeout` is set to 0 within 30 seconds, the countdown timer will expire and the automatic order cancellation function will be cancelled.
+If `underlying` `contract` is not specified, user will be automatically cancelled  If `timeout` is set to 0 within 30 seconds, the countdown timer will expire and the automatic order cancellation function will be cancelled.

 ### Required Parameters